 The submission of bids is contingent upon compliance with government regulations.
 The annual budget cycle indicates a trend of project expansion, increased investment, and development in both government agencies and the private sector.
-Given the current business landscape, where organizations and companies are increasingly adopting technological devices, Prime Solution stands to benefit even more in terms of revenue.
+Given the current business landscape, where organizations and companies are increasingly adopting IT and AI, including the Mega Trends that emphasize the global environment and the care of the elderly.
+The public and private sectors have, therefore, developed the Company's products to be in line with the upcoming Mega Trends, including the development of Green & Sustainable Solution systems and AI for Health Care to support the increasing number of elderly people.
+All of this will have a positive effect on the Company's revenue.